 As a small business owner, every resource you invest in your business is precious.
 Marketing is essential to grow brand awareness, generate leads, and connect with current customers.
-But how do you know which initiatives are working and which aren’t worth your time?
+But how do you evaluate your small business marketing plan to see if your initiatives are working?

 Meaningful marketing results don’t happen overnight — it can sometimes take months to a year or more as awareness is building.
 Some types of marketing, like content marketing, may require a months-long investment in order to even begin to impact search engine results.